Training teaches law enforcement how to calm crises involving the mentally ill.

 WICHITA, Kan.
 (KSNW) – Several law enforcement agencies are spending the week learning skills to calm a crisis involving the mentally ill.

 In one scenario, officers pretended to respond to a call of a man hearing voices telling him to end his life.
-They addressed the situation by
+They addressed the situation.

 Skills they can use in real-life situations.

-“Ultimately in something as complicated and complex as mental illness we want the best outcome that we can have for that individual for us in law enforcement and just for the community in general.” said Officer James Hook.
+“Ultimately, in something as complicated and complex as mental illness, we want the best outcome that we can have for that individual for us in law enforcement and just for the community in general.” said Hook.